metaquanta/soft_fn/README.md

 ## Compatibility

-Tested in bullseye on CHELL, but should work on any laptop that emulates an i8042-controlled keyboard.
+Tested in bullseye on CHELL, but should work on any intel Chromebook.

+## Acknowledgments

+Thank you, @Francesco149 for [stupidlayers](https://github.com/Francesco149/stupidlayers), even though I've since refactored it away.